-2009 saw a remarkable recovery in the fortunes of global markets due, in part, to radical and unprecedented stimulus packages from central governments; however, there still remains a degree of uncertainty concerning the rate of global economic recovery.
-The removal of the uncertainty surrounding healthcare reform in the U.S. should continue to benefit the sector and this, together with a combination of low valuations and strong earnings growth potential, continued merger and acquisition activity and a number of anticipated high profile product approvals are all positive indicators for the future.
-Your Board believes that the Company is well positioned to take advantage of these factors and so remains optimistic for the Company's future performance.
+OrbiMed, our Investment Manager, remains confident of the prospects for healthcare.
+With the sector's recent underperformance leaving valuations at historically attractive levels they believe that the sector is well positioned to provide strong performance in the years ahead.
+In addition, strong earnings growth potential, continued merger and acquisition activity and a number of anticipated high profile product approvals are all positive indicators for the future.
+Despite the disappointing performance in the year under review your Board believes that the Company is well positioned to take advantage of this encouraging picture.
 The Board would like to thank shareholders for their continued support.
 I would also like to thank our Investment Manager and our Manager for their hard work during the year.